BBVA/hancock-doc/docs/guide/dlt-broker/README.md

 ## Using the service

-The hancock broker service is accessible by an standard web socket interface.
+The Hancock broker service is accessible by an standard web socket interface.
 You can test it in a browser console.

 To Know more consult <a href="./Options/">Broker options</a>.